 You might not have heard of Chinese brand Fidue, but the company has been making some serious moves over here in the last couple of years.

-It’s not the widest or most spacious soundstage though, and instrument separation could be better at this level.
-There’s also a lack of refinement in the upper mids and treble that you won’t hear in the SoundMagic E10s – it’s not harsh, but there’s a definite graininess with certain recordings that means they’re not always as smooth as we’d like.
+It’s not the widest or most spacious soundstage though, and instrument separation could be better too.
+There’s also a lack of refinement in the upper mids and treble that you won’t hear in the SoundMagic E10C – it’s not harsh, but there’s a graininess to the higher register that means they’re not always as smooth as we’d like.

 For a fun yet detailed pair of headphones with a full-bodied sound and snappy dress sense, the Fidue A65s are well worth considering